peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 - That specification is not tied to or heavily associated with one implementation
 - The specification is freely available at a stable location
 - There are multiple interoperable implementations of the specification, or they are likely to emerge
-- The requested name is appropriate to the use case, and not so generic that it may be considered 'squatting'
+- The requested media type name is appropriate to the use case, and not so generic that it may be considered 'squatting'
 - There is no conflict with IETF work or work at other recognised SDOs (present or future)
 - There is evidence of broad adoption